Client Application One using ASP.NET Core MVC

 Modifying the Home Controller:

 Let us modify the HomeController to include the Index, GetPublicData, and GetProtectedData action methods.
 This will call the Resource Server’s public and protected endpoints.
 So, please modify the Home Controller as follows.
-The Resource Server’s public API we can access without JWT Token and we need a JWT token to access the Protected endpoint.
+The Resource Server’s public API can be accessed without a JWT Token, and we need a JWT token to access the protected endpoint.

 using Microsoft.AspNetCore.Mvc;